HISTORICAL BUILDINGS

 Structural Engineer: S. G. Baghdasaryan

 The hotel has been operating since 1958.
-In 1963, the Amiryan Street wing was constructed (architects: Mark Grigoryan, Eduard Sarapyan).
-In the 1980s, the wing along Vazgen Sargsyan Street (formerly Shahumyan, later Parliament Street) was added (architects: Mark Grigoryan, Eduard Sarapyan).
+In 1963, the wing on Amiryan Street was built.
+In the 1980s, the wing on Vazgen Sargsyan Street was built (architects: Mark Grigoryan, Eduard Sarapyan).

-The central building facing the square has a concave outline corresponding to the shape of the square.
+The central building located on the square has a concave outline corresponding to the square.
 It consists of seven floors.
-The restaurant is located on the third and fourth floors, while guest rooms are on the fifth, sixth, and seventh floors.
-The hotel includes a lobby, three banquet halls, as well as a café-restaurant on the first floor, a cocktail bar, and other facilities.
+The restaurant is located on the third and fourth floors, and the rooms are on the fifth, sixth and seventh floors.
+The hotel includes a lobby and three dining halls, as well as a cafe-restaurant on the first floor, a cocktail bar, etc. The length of the facade is 172 m.

-The main façade of the building is distinguished by its rhythmic and vertically accentuated composition.
-The decorative elements feature stonework with traditional Armenian ornamental motifs.
+The main facade of the building is distinguished by its rhythmic and vertical composition.
+Stone carving with national ornaments is used in the decoration.

-The building is constructed of stone, with masonry made of midis (limestone).
+It is built of stone, the walls are made of midis.
 The floor slabs and load-bearing structures are made of reinforced concrete.

 1 Amiryan Str.